aerickt/steno-dictionaries/README.md

 When it comes to writing out, main.json sometimes prefers using prefixes and suffixes, sometimes splits with syllables, and is also sometimes right hand greedy.
 Furthermore, most write-out entries drop unstressed vowels.

-This dictionary eliminates the ambiguity by having a consistent and predictable method of writing out syllabically (with some exceptions) without having to determine stress within a word.
+Lapwing eliminates the ambiguity by having a consistent and predictable method of writing out syllabically (with some exceptions) without having to determine stress within a word.

 ##### Free of misstrokes